 This quest is open to up to 10 participants.
 Instructors can be tenure-track, term, adjunct, graduate students, and TAs who qualify to participate.
 If there are over 10 qualified applicants, participants will be chosen based on expected enrollment numbers to maximize the impact on students.
 Participants will be notified by email of their acceptance into the Quest and a confirmation response must be received from the chosen participant to enter into the Quest.

 To qualify, an instructor must:

 - Fill out the application form fully.

 - Be the instructor of record for at least one course during the next year.

-- Fully participate in the program, resulting in a revised NoLo course by the deadline of December 17, 2021
+- Fully participate in the program, resulting in a revised NoLo course by May 18, 2022.

 - $1000 award goes to the instructor upon verification of successful completion of Milestone 4

 - Continuing support for design, discovery, and evaluation of NoLo materials